The term “valve lash” is often used, when talking about, valve train adjustment.

 Other Things That Can Cause Valve Train Noise Are:

 In any hydraulic application, another cause of valvetrain noise can be the result of; machining of the cylinder head and valve seats, which changes the rocker-arm geometry.

-Many Mechanics Think That This Is Caused By Faulty Hydraulic Lifters; That Is Not Always Correct
+Many Mechanics Think That This Is Caused By, Faulty Hydraulic Lifters.
+But, That Is Not Always Correct

 The lifter is only responding to the conditions and trying to adjust for them.
 That’s why it is critical to make sure that the valvetrain is the culprit; when chasing any excessive noise before it becomes a major issue.